Fenian Rising: Aftermath

 On 11 September 1867, Colonel Thomas J. Kelly ("Deputy Central Organizer of the Irish Republic") was arrested in Manchester, where he had gone from Dublin to attend a council of the English "centres" (organisers), together with a companion, Captain Timothy Deasy.
 A plot to rescue these prisoners was hatched by Edward O'Meagher Condon with other Manchester Fenians; on 18 September, while Kelly and Deasy were being conveyed through the city from the courthouse, the prison van was attacked by Fenians armed with revolvers, and in the scuffle Police Sergeant Charles Brett, who was seated inside the van, was shot dead.
-The three Fenians, who were later executed, were remembered as the "Manchester Martyrs."
+Three Fenians who took part in the attempted rescue, William Philip Allen, Michael Larkin, and Michael O'Brien, were later executed, and are remembered as the "Manchester Martyrs."

 On the same day of November 1867, Ricard O'Sullivan Burke, who had been employed by the Fenians to purchase arms in Birmingham, was arrested and imprisoned in Clerkenwell Prison in London.
 In December, whilst he was awaiting trial a wall of the prison was blown down by gunpowder in order to effect his escape.
 The explosion caused the death of twelve people, and injured one hundred and twenty others.
 The Clerkenwell Outrage, for which Fenian Michael Barrett would suffer the death penalty, powerfully influenced William Ewart Gladstone in deciding that the Anglican Church of Ireland should be disestablished as a concession to Irish disaffection.

 The Irish Times writing on 7 March 1867 called the rising a failure and futile while praising those who fought against the fenians as "gallant" and praised their "courage".